dimitri-xyz/coinbene-api/doc/API-error-handling.md

 We will treat these errors as follows:

 Errors from (1) will be noticed when parsing the response and obtaining a `RespError` inside pure code in `decodeResponse` currently the returned `Left (ExchangeError ...)` always implies the operation failed.
 Accordingly, we always retry.
 The assumption is that no such API request will succeed or partially succeed.
 For now, this assumption holds.
+There is one caveat to this, a failed request to cancel an order will return an `RespError` but we will simply return a success.
+Se NOTE "Failed Cancellation Requests" in Requests.hs for rationale.

 Errors from (2) will be automatically turned into exceptions by the library as we `setRequestCheckStatus` in the request.
 Each of these exceptions will be treated differently.
 It makes no sense to retry on a status code `tooManyRequests429`, but it makes total sense to retry upon a `badGateway502`.
 For now, all we do is to retry on a 502, other cases are not treated.